 Important: When you build complex SOQL queries, please make sure to include parenthesis when working with logical operators, otherwise you may encounter a syntax validation error.
 For example, the filter FirstName = 'Example' OR LastName = 'Contact' should be (FirstName = 'Example' OR LastName = 'Contact').

 - Update Eloqua Fields: Map your unique identifier to specify the object in Oracle Eloqua to update or create.
-For each set of fields, select the Oracle Eloqua field that will be mapped to Salesforce contacts.
+For each field, select the Oracle Eloqua field that will be mapped to Salesforce contacts.
 If you are creating contact records, the unique identifier is the first mapping shown in this list.
 Add more mappings by clicking Add Import Field Mapping.
-Click the menu to delete the mapping or switch the field type to static text, static date, or dynamic date.
+Click the menu to delete the mapping, to switch the field type to static text, static date, or dynamic date, or to configure the Eloqua field update rules.
 If you map fields for related objects, you can select the Keep records updated option to trigger updates to all fields of a related object when only fields from one of the objects are changed.
 For example, if your contact import has a related account object and you select this option, fields from both objects will be updated even if there is a change to only the account object.
 Additionally, note that:

 - For any picklist mapping, you can use the Synchronize picklist values from Salesforce before running the import option.
 After saving the import, the Salesforce Integration app adds the Salesforce picklist values to the existing list of picklist values on the Eloqua side before running the import.
 Synchronized picklist values from Salesforce are appended to the end of the existing picklist in Eloqua, and the app will remove any duplicate picklist values.
 Additionally, if users choose to synchronize picklists, it will be reflected in import reports.
 Specifically, users will see another step in the process and its status.
 If the picklist's synchronization fails, the import itself will continue to run.